 If you have a propensity for losing your keys, an electronic key finder may be a lifesaver.
 They usually come with a handy GPS fob which you can attach to your car keys, house keys, phone or wallet, allowing you to track the fob from your smartphone using the corresponding app.
 You’ll certainly never be late to work again because you couldn’t find your keys!

-If you have, or are considering purchasing, any in-car gadgets, it’s important to make sure that they’re covered under a comprehensive car insurance policy.
+If you have, or are considering purchasing, any gadgets for your car, it’s important to make sure they’re covered under a comprehensive car insurance policy.
 Most car insurance policies will cover personal belongings as standard up to a certain amount, as long as they’re kept out of sight and in a locked vehicle.
 If your gadgets aren’t covered under your car insurance, you may need to consider a specialist gadget insurance policy to make sure you’re fully protected.